Advance Notice of Proposed Rulemaking: State Guidelines for Greenhouse Gas Emissions From Existing Power Plants

 The requests for comment include possible policies that could further undermine the effectiveness of such a rule.

 For example, the ANPRM asked for comment on leaving the decision of how much to reduce power sector emissions largely or entirely to the states.
 While some states have serious CO2 emission reduction programs today, many states do not -- and the suggested regulatory scheme would not require or provide an incentive for them to so in the future.

 In summary, the ANPRM signals that the Trump EPA is contemplating a CPP replacement rule that would fail to provide substantial emissions reductions.
 The planned approach seems to fly in the face of the Clean Air Act concept that these emission standards should be based on the “best system” for reducing emissions.
 In addition, the agency is contemplating the possibility of providing the states with no clear information on the level of CO2 emission reductions that the Clean Air Act requires from the power sector.

-I urge EPA to halt the CPP repeal action, to request a ruling in the CPP case pending in U.S. Court of Appeals for the D.C.
+EPA should halt the CPP repeal action, to request a ruling in the CPP case pending in U.S. Court of Appeals for the D.C.
 Circuit, and to reject the problematic approaches in the ANPRM.

 Detailed Talking Points

-For those who wish to comment in greater depth
+For those who wish to discuss the ANPRM in greater depth

 Talking Points – The Need for Substantial Cuts in CO2 Emissions from Power Plants